wvigiloliver/basic-github-guides/gh-collab.md

 ## 3. **Contributor: Connect your cloned copy to the original repo.**

 By now you should have a fork of the original GitHub repo in your GitHub account and a clone of your fork on your computer.
 But what if the original GitHub repo is updated the day after you fork and clone it?
 Clearly, your fork and clone will be out-of-sync with the original GitHub repo.
 To stay in-sync, you'll need to establish a second 'remote'; connecting your cloned copy to the original GitHub.
 We'll call this second remote _upstream_.
 To set it up type `git remote add upstream clone\_url` within your local directory of choice (you'll first have to `cd` into the folder of your local cloned copy).
 The &quot;clone URL&quot; should be from the original GitHub repo and **not** your fork.
 It can be extracted by clicking on the 'Code'; button and copying the URL provided within the 'Clone with HTTPS';.
-Having done this, you should have two remotes: _origin_ = your clone \&lt;\&gt; your fork; and _upstream_ = your clone \&lt;\&gt; original GitHub repo.
+Having done this, you should have two remotes: _origin_ = your clone<>your fork; and _upstream_ = your clone<>original GitHub repo.
 To get a list of all configured remotes type `git remote –v`.

 Tip: _upstream_ is generally only for pulling, and not pulling and pushing like _origin_.
 But this will depend on your teams workflow and permissions.